Wigan Mental Health Support Team in Schools

-The Wigan CAMHS Mental Health Support Team (MHST) works alongside select schools in Wigan to provide 3 core functions:
+The Wigan Mental Health Support Team (MHST) works alongside select schools and colleges in Wigan to provide 3 core functions:

-• give timely advice to school and college staff, and liaise with external specialist services to help children and young people to get the right support and stay in education
+• Offer timely advice to school and college staff and liaise with external specialist services to help children and young people to get the right support and stay in education.

 What evidence-based interventions do we offer?

-Our team of low-intensity practitioners consist of EMHPs (Education Mental Health Practitioners) and CYWPs (Children and young People’s Well-being Practitioners), some of whom are currently training.
-Each low-intensity practitioner is able to provide interventions focussing on:
+Our team of low-intensity practitioners consist of Education Mental Health Practitioners (EMHPs), Children and Young People’s Wellbeing Practitioners (CYWPs) and Cognitive Behavioural Therapists (CBTs), some of whom are currently training.
+Each low-intensity practitioner can provide interventions focussing on:

-Each brief intervention consists of roughly 6-8 sessions, lasting 45 minutes to 1 hour.
+Each brief intervention consists of roughly 6 to 8 sessions, lasting 45 minutes to 1 hour.

 What does the MHST not cover?